 Knowing the best cornichon substitutes is important if you spend a lot of time in the kitchen, but significantly less time at your local market!

-These French-style cucumbers have made a comeback in recent years, but cornichon substitutes are still necessary around the kitchen in case your supply runs dry!
+These French-style pickled cucumbers may have made a comeback in recent years, but cornichon substitutes are still necessary around the kitchen in case your supply runs dry!
 Cornichon is 1-2 inches in length and offers a deliciously sharp and sour flavor and a crunchy texture.

 If it’s the sour and pickled flavor that you’re after, you don’t need to stick to the cucumber family.
 There is a range of pickled vegetables to try.
-Carrot, cabbage, and radish all very well.
+Carrot, cabbage, and radish all may pickle very well.
 Either make your own pickle at home or buy them from a supermarket or deli.

-If it is only the sharp zest that is required in a recipe, you could add just a little white for flavor.
+If it is only the sharp zest that is required in a recipe, you could add just a little white vinegar for flavor.
 However, bear in mind the different texture and compensate for the extra liquid elsewhere in the recipe.